gsolde/Weather-Forecast-Firebase-React/README.md

 **3. You're ready to go!**

   Run ```npm run dev``` in the project directory to start the app in development mode.<br />

+## - Deployed app -

+Have a look at the project at https://iomed-coding-challenge.herokuapp.com/

 ## - Extra words -